If you don't pay off your credit cards every month, you'll probably pay more.

 The Fed, as it’s commonly known, is basically the nation’s central bank.
 Through a complex system, it can raise the interest rates you pay on your debts, from your credit cards to your mortgages.

-Last week, the Fed raised what it calls the benchmark rate by a quarter point.
-That doesn’t sound like much, but the ripple effect will affect us all — especially since there are signs more rate hikes are to come.
+At the beginning of both February and March, the Fed raised what it calls the benchmark rate by a quarter point.
+That doesn’t sound like much, but the ripple effect has affected us all — especially since there are signs more rate hikes are to come.

 Let’s break it down…